i3dsymposium/i3dsymposium.github.io/2025/cfp-posters.md

 The ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games (I3D) is the leading conference for real-time 3D computer graphics and human interaction.
 The symposium brings together researchers, engineers, and industry professionals to discuss their latest work on real-time and interactive computer graphics and related applications.
 The symposium has a long legacy of innovative and excellent technical content, with influential work on rendering, texture synthesis, collision detection, VR interaction, animation, and many other areas of real-time computer graphics, having been presented at the conference.

 We encourage submission of work-in-progress, demos, app prototypes with novel techniques and works published at another venue that are relevant to the I3D community.
 Accepted posters will be displayed at the conference.
-In-person attendance of at least one author is expected.
+Registration and in-person attendance of at least one author is expected.

 Authors are invited to submit their recent work about real-time 3D graphics, interaction, and games as a poster.
 Topics include, but are not limited to: